JoseJulianMosqueraFuli/bookmarks/README.md

 - Using Django Debug Toolbar to obtain relevant debug information
 - Counting image views with Redis
 - Creating a ranking of the most viewed images with Redis

+## Next Steps

+We will learn improve the project.

+This improvements could be cover the following points:

+- Create Test

 ## License